pixelastic/blog.pixelastic.com/app/_posts/2016-06-07-public-speaking.md

 tags: public-speaking
 ---

 _I wanted to write a recap of this session for a long time.
-I'm currently in a flight trip above the Atlantic ocean, so I have a bit of time in front of me.
+I'm in a flight trip above the Atlantic ocean, so I have a bit of time in front of me.
 Let's get started._

 ## Introduction

-One of the most valuable things I learned from my [previous company][1] was the public speaking course I attended (thanks again [Marc][2]).
-With just two days of training I went from "Speaking in public?
+One of the most valuable learnings from my [previous company][1] was the public speaking course I attended (thanks again [Marc][2]).
+With two days of training I went from "Speaking in public?
 Are you kidding me?
 I'll NEVER do that, that is way too scary" to "Speaking in public?
-Sure, I love that, I have a lot of things to share!".
+Sure, I love that, I have a lot to share!".

-So, let's see if I can write down here everything I was taught during the classes.
+Let's see if I can write down here everything that class taught me.
 It might be a bit rough, but this is basically a rewriting of my notes at that time.

 The class was about what people see when they see you speaking publicly.
-We did not go into what is happening inside, because it is too intimate, we only focused on what was visible on the outside.
+We did not go into what is happening inside, because it is too intimate, we focused on what was visible on the outside.

 We were asked to tell how we thought our public speaking skill was.
 What scared us, what we thought we do well, etc. I said that if I know the subject I'm talking about, I think I can handle the situation well.
 If I have a complex set of ideas to share I might get confused and forgot important details.
-I also know that I have a tendency to speak fast, so I need to be careful.
+I also know that I speak fast, so I need to be careful.
 Also, I've been game-mastering fantasy roleplay for more that 15 years, so I know a bit about improvisation.
 I'm also scared of how to start a talk, when everybody is talking among themselves.